juhaku/juhakudb/README.md

-# JuhakuDB current release: 1.3.1
+# JuhakuDB current release: 2.0.0
 Spring DATA like Android ORM Library for SQLite dabaseses

+Previous release: 1.3.1 docs can be found: [1.3.1 Release](https://github.com/juhaku/juhakudb/tree/9b53baf38954977bc6881d936a1eb4cca7a2e9ca).
+1.x will not get any new feature releases, but only patches and bug fixes.

 ## Introduction
 JuhakuDb is created to provide advanced database management with simplicity in mind as well.
 This libary implements